gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 By default, the cluster creator and every member that shares his IAM role or federated user have immediate access to the cluster as `system:masters`.
 This rule is enforced by [AWS IAM authenticator][awsiamauthenticator] and cannot be seen or edited by manipulating `configmap/aws-auth` since it is hidden.

 If Teleport discovery shares the same IAM role as the cluster's creator, it immediately has full access to the cluster and no further action is necessary.
 This creates a limitation because EKS clusters must be created by users with the same IAM role as Teleport.
 If an EKS cluster is created by a different IAM role/federated user, Teleport does not have access to the cluster!
-For security purposes, it is not recommended to run Teleport with the user's role.
+For security purposes, it is not recommended running Teleport with the user's role.

 If the Teleport agent is running with a different IAM role, it is required that its IAM role is mapped into a Kubernetes RBAC role.
 This can be configured by appending an extra entry into `configmap/aws-auth`.